Lash Business Start-Up Guide: Everything You Need to Launch Successfully

 Starting a lash extension business is an exciting opportunity.
 Lash extensions are in-demand, the service has high profit potential, and satisfied clients become loyal, repeat customers.
 But launching successfully requires planning, the right training, proper licensing, and initial investment in quality supplies.

-In 17+ years in the lash industry, I’ve seen what separates thriving lash businesses from those that struggle.
+Since I started lashing in 2009, I have seen what separates thriving lash businesses from those that struggle.
 The difference often comes down to preparation and foundational decisions made before you apply your first extension.

 This comprehensive guide walks you through every step of launching your lash business, from getting certified to pricing your services to building sustainable growth.